Bend It Like Beckham: Cast

-Additionally David and Victoria Beckham appear in non-speaking cameos in the airport scene at the film's conclusion, though David Beckham was portrayed by lookalike Andy Harmer due to scheduling conflicts while his wife was played by Gill Penny; the real David Beckham does appear via football archive footage and even in posters in Jess's bedroom, alongside other Manchester United players such as Ryan Giggs.
-Other players also appear via archive footage such as Mia Hamm and Brandi Chastain in a commercial shown at Jules' house.
+Additionally, David and Victoria Beckham lookalikes appear in non-speaking cameos in the airport scene at the film's conclusion, with David Beckham portrayed by lookalike Andy Harmer and his wife played by Gill Penny; the real David Beckham does appear via football archive footage and in posters in Jess's bedroom, alongside other Manchester United players such as Ryan Giggs.
+Other players also appear via archive footage such as Mia Hamm and Brandi Chastain in a commercial shown at Jules's house.

 Production

 Gurinder Chadha co-wrote the script with Guljit Bindra and screenwriting partner Paul Mayeda Berges.
 Nayar and Chadha actively pursued financing for the film at Sundance Film Festival.
 Having previously worked with Road Movies, a German production company on several other projects, Nayar approached them and they came on board, followed by British Screen and The Film Council.
 The film is loosely based on the life of Permi Jhooti.

 Helkon SK, formerly known as Redbus, picked up the script.
 Fox Searchlight Pictures picked up the rights for distribution in the United States at the Cannes Film Festival in 2002.
-For its American cinema release it was suggested that the title of the movie be changed to Move It Like Mia, as marketeers were concerned that American audience would be unfamiliar with David Beckham.
+For its American release, it was suggested that the title of the film be changed to Move It Like Mia, as marketeers were concerned that American audience would be unfamiliar with David Beckham.

 Filming

 Principal photography began on 18 June 2001.
-A variety of locations around London and Shepperton Studios, Surrey were used for the nine-week shoot, with the semi-final taking place over a three-day period in Hamburg, Germany.
+A variety of locations around London and Shepperton Studios, Surrey, were used for the nine-week shoot, with the semi-final taking place over a three-day period in Hamburg, Germany.